 When you learn about a career as an actuary, it’s common to hear all the great benefits of it.
-It pays well, it’s low stress, and its a mentally stimulating and a challenging career.
+It pays well, it’s low stress, and it’s a mentally stimulating and challenging career.

 But the disadvantages of the career aren’t talked about as frequently.
 Honestly, there aren’t many.
 But there are a few that are important for you to consider before starting your actuarial career because they’ll have a big impact on your future.

 Keep in mind that the points I talk about below are a matter of personal opinion.
 These are aspects of the career some people may find to be disadvantages, while others find them to be advantages.

 Studying for Exams

 As you probably already know, studying for actuarial exams takes hundreds and hundreds of hours of your own time to study.
 Many people take 7-10 years to become fully qualified, and within that time frame you don’t get many breaks from studying.
 Many people don’t even finish all the exams.

 You’re going to have to sacrifice huge amounts of your time.
 That’s time with friends, family (think long term if you don’t have your own family yet), and just time doing the things you love.

 Of all the disadvantages that I’ll mention in this post, I believe this is the BIGGEST.
 This is the only one where I’ll suggest you ask yourself, “Is it worth it to you?”.

 Research some of the other jobs that you could do that require a similar skill set but no exams.
 Then weigh out the pros and cons.
 Are the pros of being an actuary good enough to make all the study time worth it?